alow023/ECDS_Team4/README.md

 ## Problem Definition
 Are we able to identify patterns in fraudulent transactions?
 Which aspect of credit transactions did these patterns arise?
-Which model would be best to predict if a credit transaction was fraudulent based on teh identified factors?
+Which model would be best to predict if a credit transaction was fraudulent based on the identified factors?

 ## Models Used
 - Lasso Regression